Aphasia is a disorder that results from damage to the language areas of the brain.

 Aphasia can also cause problems with written language.
 Aphasia may lead to difficulties with reading and writing in people who were literate before the brain damage.

 The severity of the aphasia depends on the extent and area of damage to the brain.
-Persons with mild aphasia may be able to partake in day-to-day conversations fairly well but may have difficulties understanding complex instructions.
+Persons with mild aphasia may be able to participate in day-to-day conversations fairly well but may have difficulties understanding complex instructions.
 They may also experience some trouble in expressing their thoughts fluently due to difficulty "finding the right words" to use.

 In contrast, people with severe aphasia may not understand anything that is said to them.
-They may be unable to say anything, or if they attempt a few words, those words may be repeated again and again (a phenomenon called perseveration) in all responses.
+They may be unable to say anything, or if they attempt a few words, those words may be repeated again and again in all responses.
 In other cases, a person with severe aphasia may appear to be speaking fluently, but most of the words and sentences do not make sense.

 Aphasia: How is it diagnosed?